LeviathanTheGreat/firebase-form/README.md

 # firebase-form
-a form using semantic UI and express for the backend, until it has been proven to work and then will be switched over to firebase.
+a firebase project using firebase for the backend and semantic UI and Vue for the frontend.